Generation and propagation of a Tsunami wave : a new mesh adaptation technique

-The paper is organized as follows: in Section \ref{secDBS}, we present the discretization of (\ref{BBM-BBM}) in space an in time.
-Then, in Section \ref{meshphoto}, we present a method to build a mesh from a photo using \freefem and in Section \ref{meshbathy}, another method to build a mesh through an imported bathymetry with \freefem was detailed.
-Finally, in Section \ref{numsim} we simulate the propagation of a wave, that looks like a {\it Tsunami} generated by an earthquake, in the Mediterranean sea over the BBM-BBM systems (\ref{BBM-BBM}) with a flat bottom and with a variable one in space using the mesh generated from a photo of the Mediterranean and from the xyz bathymetry of a part of the Mediterranean sea.\\
+\begin{rem} In our study, we suppose that $\eta=\mathcal{O}(a)$, where here the amplitude $a$ is the difference between the water surface and the zero level.
+Also we set $\lambda=\mathcal{O}(\ell)$ be the wave length.
+In addition, we limit ourselves to the case where $\eta+D>0$ (there is no dry zone), since we are in a big deep water wave regime.\\ \end{rem} This paper is organized as follows: in Section \ref{secDBS}, we present the space and time discretization of equation (\ref{derivETAV}).
+In Section \ref{meshgeninitdata}, we present a method to build a mesh using a photo and then using an imported $xyz$ bathymetry, in which, we will also present a special adaptive mesh technique around the initial data used for the generation of a {\it Tsunami} wave.
+In Section \ref{numsim}, we first check the convergence of our code, which establishes the adequacy of the chosen finite element discretization, then we simulate the propagation of a wave, that looks like a {\it Tsunami} wave generated by an Earthquake, in the Mediterranean sea over the sBBM system (\ref{derivETAV}) with a flat bottom using the mesh generated from a photo of the Mediterranean sea, then with a variable bottom in space using the mesh generated from the xyz bathymetry of the sea near Java island and finally, with a realistic example of the {\it Tsunami} wave near Java island which happened in 2006.\\